Plan Your Aspen Spring Break Vacation Today (Updated for 2020)!

-If local Aspen and Colorado history piques your interest, check out the Historical Society’s Wheeler / Stallard Museum located in the “fashionable West End”.
-Built in the late 1800’s, during the height of the Colorado silver boom, and listed on the National Register of Historic Places in 1975, the museum hosts various historical exhibits and maintains archives of Aspen’s interesting history and pre-settlement past.
+If local Aspen area history piques your interest, check out the Historical Society’s Wheeler / Stallard Museum located in the “fashionable West End”.
+Constructed in the late 1800s, during the height of the Colorado silver boom, and listed on the National Register of Historic Places in 1975, the museum hosts various historical exhibits and maintains archives of Aspen’s interesting history and pre-settlement past.

 There are a lot of things to do outdoors around Aspen in the winter besides alpine skiing and snowboarding, including cross-country skiing, snowshoeing, sledding/tubing and ice skating – and they are all very family-friendly!
 Please visit our Family Activities page for more detailed information.

 For a truly unique outdoor experience, we suggest that you connect with the Aspen Center for Environmental Studies (ACES) to schedule a guided snowshoe or skiing tour, and be sure to visit their Hallam Lake location (open to the public) which features education animals, including their resident birds of prey.

 If shopping helps you wind down while on vacation, Aspen and Snowmass offer a wide variety of shopping choices, where you will find everything from consignment to high-end, and upscale brand to boutique.
 Whether you are looking for art, antiques, gifts or designer clothing, you will be sure to find the right gift for yourself or someone special – all within a few block radius of downtown.